Šako Polumenta: Personal and early life

 Polumenta was born into a Bosniak family in Bijelo Polje, a municipality of northern Montenegro (then part of Yugoslavia).

-He is married with Vesna, whom he has been in a relationship for 15 years (as of 2013).
+He is married to Vesna, whom he has been in a relationship for 15 years (as of 2013).

 He has a daughter, Rijalda (b.
 1989), who married in 2012.

 He is the paternal uncle of well-known singer Dado Polumenta, whose career he helped launch.

 At early stage of his career he used to sing in Serbian Ekavian dialect which was uncommon for his homeland Montenegro but that made him gain wide popularity.

 Career

 He began his career in 1993.
 He has several housings in Podgorica, Belgrade, Ulcinj.
 He is often singing in the Belgrade splav (river boat) "River".
+He is known for combining pop music with traditional Balkan musical styles.

-Šakib becomes more famous after sex scandal where he had relationship with younger woman where media researched that she was 16 years old, at that time.
-It was a huge scandal where he almost lost his career as a pedophile.
-Later on he was published in Serbian and Montenegrin media as very sloppy singer when his rented apartment was left with garbage in front of his doors for 4 days.
-He began insulting his neighbours for that, but later on he cleaned the building and garbage.
+Polumenta gained significant media attention following a scandal involving a relationship with a younger woman who was reported to have been 16 years old at the time.
+The controversy severely affected his public image and nearly ended his career.